ls1intum/Artemis/docs/user/exercises/quiz.rst

         - **Add Existing Questions**

-            This is an option that allows to import existing questions from other quiz exercises, courses, exams and files.
+            This option allows to import existing questions from other quiz exercises, courses, exams and files.

             .. figure:: quiz/existing-question.png
                 :align: center